Agramondis

 Duration: November 2022 - February 2023

 Prosper Cashew is a five-year project aiming to strengthen the cashew processing sector in Côte d'Ivoire, Ghana, and Nigeria.
 The goal of the program is to ensure that 15% of domestic raw cashew nuts (RCNs) production in West Africa is processed into kernels prior to export by 2025.
 The long-term goal of the project is to increase the local processing capacity to 50%.
-We are quantifying the environmental impact of Prosper Cashew initiative, focusing on the effects associated with increased production and processing infrastructure.
-On the other hand, because shipping RCNs abroad generates greenhouse gases, we will assess the extent to which an increase in domestic processing capacity will reduce transport-related greenhouse gas emissions.
+We quantified the environmental impact of Prosper Cashew initiative, focusing on the effects associated with increased production and processing infrastructure.
+On the other hand, because shipping RCNs abroad generates greenhouse gases, we assessed the extent to which an increase in domestic processing capacity will reduce transport-related greenhouse gas emissions.

 VTC - Feasibility Study: Broiler Chicken Integrated Value Chain